xcart/xcart-docs/_pages/kb_en/modules/ideal_payments/getting_started_with_ideal_payments.md

 order: 100
 ---

-To start using the module:
+To start using the addon:

-1. Make sure the module  **iDEAL Payments** has been activated at your store (See {% link "Activating and deactivating modules" ref_uEnDBBA7 %}).
-If the module **iDEAL Payments** is not installed in your store, you can get it from the Marketplace (General module installation instructions are available here: {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}.)
+1. Make sure the addon  **iDEAL Payments** has been activated at your store (See {% link "Activating and Deactivating Addons" ref_uEnDBBA7 %}).
+If the addon **iDEAL Payments** is not installed in your store, you can get it from the Marketplace (General addon installation instructions are available here: {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.)
     ![ideal-addon.png]({{site.baseurl}}/attachments/ref_h6SlMCLe/ideal-addon.png)

 2. Prepare the key pair that will be needed for the encryption of communication between your store and iDEAL.
 As a result, you should have two files: the file **priv.pem** with your RSA private key and the file **cert.cer** with your public certificate.
 For instruction on the creation of the key pair, please refer to {% link "Obtaining a key pair for iDEAL Payments" ref_1Vi2lP6E %}